Table of Contents

 - Can alerts be generated accurately and improved over time?

-generated alerts will be before applying a particular solution.
+Do consider how reliable the generated alerts will be before applying a particular solution.

 Decoding the P-F interval and the P-F curve

-is the P-F interval and P-F curve.
-The P-F curve illustrates the behaviour of a
+A method for explaining how to detect failure is the P-F interval and P-F curve.
+The P-F curve illustrates the behavior of a machine as it approaches functional loss.

 Steps to establish a Condition-Based Maintenance program